 We use Stripe to ensure you get paid on time and to keep your personal bank and details secure.
 Once an operator has received their first payment, they will be provided with a link to their Stripe Connect Express dashboard, which stores details of their earnings and transactional history on DRONEWORK.
 Invoices will be available to download for operators and clients within their DRONEWORK accounts from their mission archive.

 Client-paid deposits, where an operator has requested one when applying to a mission, are held by DRONEWORK and are included in the final payout to the operator upon successful completion of the mission.
 If there are any issues caused by either operator or client, we will help to mediate, which can include the deposit being refunded to the client or paid to the operator in full.
 In these scenarios, the decision of DRONEWORK will be final.

-DRONEWORK applies a platform fee of 15% to all Client invoices.
-The platform can be used free of charge by all Operators.
+DRONEWORK applies a service fee of 15% to all client invoices.

 There is no charge to use the platform as an operator, aside from a 15% platform fee deducted from mission payments, which is used to cover our expenses (transaction fees, hosting costs, marketing campaigns to help the platform to grow).